jseparovic/MQL4CSharp/README.md

   - getMagicNumber
   - manageOpenTrades

-Also, I will be adding the following abstract Types to try and keep logic for the above methods, somewhat separate and reusable:
+Also, abstract type should be extended for specific logic to keep things somewhat separate and reusable:
-  - UserSignal
+  - BaseSignal
-  - UserStopLoss
+  - BaseStopLoss
-  - UserTakeProfit
+  - BaseTakeProfit
-  - UserFilter
+  - BaseFilter
-  - UserRiskProfile
+  - BaseRiskProfile

-You will also be able to extend the base MQL type which will just contain the metatrader functionality, if you don't want to use the Strategy framework above.
+You can also just extend the base MQL type which just contains the metatrader functionality, if you don't want to use the Strategy framework above.

 I'm using log4net for C# logging, and SmartThreadPool for concurrency.